 PFP has four general types of solutions.
 The largest group (~400 items) are nitric acid solutions.
 These solutions range from product grade to very lean, impure solutions.
-These solutions will be processed in the magnesium hydroxide precipitation process.
+The majority of these solutions will be processed in the magnesium hydroxide precipitation process.